 6. Most shutouts; if still tied then

 7. Penalty kicks using FIFA rules or coin toss if time does not allow - as determined by the Tournament Director.
-In the case of a three-way tie in points, one team shall be eliminated through the above tiebreaker and then the remaining two shall begin from the tiebreaker number one.
+In the case of three-way tie in points, one team shall be eliminated through the above tiebreaker and then the remaining two shall begin from tiebreaker number one.